igrishaev/pg/doc/030-pool.md

 ~~~

 Once you've created a pool, borrow a connection using the `with-connection`
 macro.
-The connection will be bound to the first argument:
+The connection will be bound to the first `conn` symbol:

 ~~~clojure
 (pool/with-connection [conn pool]